 - UNIFORM SHIRTS ARE NO LONGER SOLD AT THE SCHOOL

-- PLAIN and SOLID colored polo style shirts with a collar (6th Grade - GREY, 7th Grade - NAVY BLUE, 8th Grade - RED)
+- PLAIN and SOLID colored polo style shirts with a collar (6th Grade - HEATHER GRAY, 7th Grade - ROYAL BLUE, 8th Grade - RED)

 Shoes and Socks: